CENTER FOR THE PROFESSIONAL EDUCATION OF TEACHERS

 Picture

-CRISTINA ROMEO COMPTON
+DR. CRISTINA COMPTON

 When you’re caring for children who are participating in remote learning, it can be challenging to identify and understand their progress and growth as readers.
 You’re likely wondering: Am I doing this right?
 Are we making progress?
 How will I know?
 When children are in the classroom and engaged in in-person learning, the responsibility for these questions largely lies with their teachers.
 However, the new normal for teaching and learning requires equal — if not more — participation from parents, in order to support and ensure the advancement of students’ reading skills.